Sentience-Extrapolated/.github/profile/README.md

   - Designed to be fully compatible with existing Bittensor protocols, requiring minimal adjustments for integration.

 - **APIs and Interfaces:**
-  - Development of new APIs to facilitate seamless communication between SEXTAO agents and human-operated nodes.
+  - Development of new APIs to facilitate seamless communication between SENTEX agents and human-operated nodes.

 - **Security Protocols:**
   - Implementation of advanced encryption methods and quantum communication to secure data transmissions.